Lymphedema Pump Side Effects: How To Avoid Them

 Did you know?

-Severe Lymphedema Pump Side Effects
+Severe But Less Common Lymphedema Pump Side Effects

 These severe side effects are very rare but can have serious consequences if they occur: